videlais/learning-react/chapter5/index.md

 export default App;
 ```

-When passed to a class component, the object **props** becomes *this.props* and accessible from anywhere inside the class.
+When passed to a class component, the object **props** becomes *this.props* and is accessible from anywhere inside the class.

 This make it easy to pass values from one component to another.
 Instead of using the `new` keyword, the use of attributes allows initial values to be "passed" to the new object created based on the element form.